Sebastian Everett Eriksson

 Whatever solves the problem with the least amount suffering and most amount of fun.

-In my case this tends to be C+PEG+Shell+Linux combined with a refreshing walk.
+In my case this tends to be C+PEG+Shell+Linux and a refreshing walk.

 Idealism increases in direct proportion to one's distance from the problem.